-Drug Quantity 1st Offense 2nd Offense Marijuana (Schedule I) l l Not less than 15 yrs. or more than life.
-If death or serious

-1,000 or more marijuana plants serious bodily injury, not less than 20 yrs., or more than life.
-Fine not more than \$10 million if an individual, \$50 million if other than an individual. bodily injury, life imprisonment.
+Drug Quantity 1st Offense 2nd Offense Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants Not less than 10 yrs. or more than life.
+If death or serious bodily injury, not less than 20 yrs., or more than life.
+Fine not more than \$10 million if an individual, \$50 million if other than an individual.
+Not less than 15 yrs. or more than life.
+If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.
 Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 100 to 999 marijuana plants Not less than 5 yrs. or more than 40 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine not more than \$5 million if an individual, \$25 million if other than an individual.
 Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$8 million if an individual, \$50 million if other than an individual.
 Marijuana (Schedule I) More than 10 kgs hashish; 50 to 99 kg marijuana mixture More than 1 kg of hashish oil; 50 to 99 marijuana plants death or serious bodily injury, not less than 20 yrs.
 Not less than 30 yrs.
 If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an individual, \$10 million if other than an individual.

 Marijuana (Schedule I) Less than 50 kilograms marijuana (except 50 or more marijuana plants regardless of weight); 1 to 49 marijuana plants Not more than 5 yrs.
 Fine not more than \$250,000, \$1 million if other than an individual.
 Not more than 10 yrs.
 Fine \$500,000 if an individual, \$2 million if other than individual.

-Hashish (Schedule I) 10 kg or less Hashish Oil (Schedule I) 1 kg or less
+Hashish (Schedule I) 10 kg or less

+Hashish Oil (Schedule I) 1 kg or less

-The minimum sentence for a violation, after two or more prior convictions for a felony drug offense have become final, is not less than 25 years imprisonment and a fine up to \$20 million if an individual and \$75 million if other than an individual.
+\The minimum sentence for a violation, after two or more prior convictions for a felony drug offense have become final, is not less than 25 years imprisonment and a fine up to \$20 million if an individual and \$75 million if other than an individual.